-LDAP (Lightweight Directory Access Protocol) is a software protocol for enabling anyone to locate organizations, individuals, and other resources such as files and devices in a network, whether on the public Internet or on a corporate intranet.
+LDAP (Lightweight Directory Access Protocol) is a software protocol for enabling anyone to locate data about organizations, individuals and other resources such as files and devices in a network -- whether on the public Internet or on a corporate Intranet.
 LDAP is a "lightweight" (smaller amount of code) version of Directory Access Protocol (DAP), which is part of X.500, a standard for directory services in a network.
-LDAP is lighter because in its initial version it did not include security features.
-LDAP originated at the University of Michigan and has been endorsed by at least 40 companies.
-Netscape includes it in its latest Communicator suite of products.
-Microsoft includes it as part of what it calls Active Directory in a number of products including Outlook Express.
-Novell's NetWare Directory Services interoperates with LDAP.
-Cisco also supports it in its networking products.

-In a network, a directory tells you where in the network something is located.
-On TCP/IP networks (including the Internet), the domain name system (DNS) is the directory system used to relate the domain name to a specific network address (a unique location on the network).
-However, you may not know the domain name.
-LDAP allows you to search for an individual without knowing where they're located (although additional information will help with the search).
+A directory tells the user where in the network something is located.
+On TCP/IP networks (including the internet), the domain name system (DNS) is the directory system used to relate the domain name to a specific network address (a unique location on the network).
+However, the user may not know the domain name.
+LDAP allows a user to search for an individual without knowing where they're located (although additional information will help with the search).

-An LDAP directory is organized in a simple "tree" hierarchy consisting of the following levels:
+An LDAP configuration is organized in a simple "tree" hierarchy consisting of the following levels:

 An LDAP directory can be distributed among many servers.
 Each server can have a replicated version of the total directory that is synchronized periodically.
 An LDAP server is called a Directory System Agent (DSA).
 An LDAP server that receives a request from a user takes responsibility for the request, passing it to other DSAs as necessary, but ensuring a single coordinated response for the user.

 LDAP and Active Directory